Reading time: 5 min.

 1500 – 1700

-While the Norwood Scale gives a rough indication of how many hair grafts you’ll need, you must also factor in your continuing hair loss.
+While the Norwood Scale gives a rough indication of how many grafts you’ll need, you must also factor in your continuing hair loss.

-If you’re still losing hair, it’s important to manage this before you opt for surgery.
+If you’re still losing hair, it’s important to manage this before you opt for hair restoration surgery.
 This can ultimately reduce the number of hair grafts you need now and in future surgeries.
 Solutions like Minoxidil and medication like Finasteride and Dutasteride are often prescribed to slow the rate of hair loss.

 Sometimes hair loss progresses to the point where you need multiple hair transplants.
-In these cases, your hair transplant surgeon should aim to preserve your donor area so you can have additional procedures in future.
+In these cases, your hair transplant surgeon should aim to preserve your donor area so you can have additional procedures in the future.
 That means your graft count may be lower initially to ensure you have enough donor hair for future transplants.

 What is the safe donor area?